vitorVBD/vitorVBD/README.md

 </div>

+---

-## 🫰 Agradecimento
+## 🫰 Agradecimento | Thanks

-Obrigado por visitar meu perfil!
+🙏 Obrigado por visitar meu perfil!
 Se gostou dos meus projetos, dê uma estrela ⭐ e siga para acompanhar as novidades! 🚀
+🙏 Thanks for visiting my profile!
+If you like my projects, leave a star ⭐ and follow me to stay updated! 🚀

+---

+⚠️ Todos os projetos de segurança são de uso exclusivamente **educacional**.
+⚠️ All security-related projects are for **educational purposes only**.